howonlee/diogenes8/readme.md

 > sudo -H -u <your username> dio recs" >> /home/<your username>/.diogenes/diogenes.log 2>&1'
 ```

-There's no anacron in OSX, you're supposed to use launchd.
-I have no idea how to use launchd.
+There's no anacron in OSX, you're supposed to use launchd for analogous functionality.
+I have no idea how to use launchd, so my recommendation is just use the vixiecron that comes with OSX.

 Importing friends
 ---